Lucifier129/vdom-engine/README.md

 # vdom-engine
 virtual-dom engine that help everyone to build their own modern view library and user interfaces

 React is awesome, but also too huge to be a view library, its way of handle props to dom is very limit and hard to extend by user.
-Sometimes we nedd a smaller and extensible virtual-dom library.
+Sometimes we need a smaller and extensible virtual-dom library.

 # Installation